This section is aimed at parents and carers of Newcastle children whose children will transfer from first, primary or middle school in September 2015.

 Help and advice

 If you would like further information and advice before, during or after the offers process, please return to this section of the website.
+For latest news about the process, please see the news feed below.

 Some of the words or terms may be unfamiliar to you, like "admission authority" or "state school".
 Our glossary of terms will provide an explaination of what most of these terms mean.